Djanghao/provider-hub-py/README.md

 print(response.content)
 ```

-You can also include multiple images in the same request by preparing each image and appending them to the content list:
+You can also include multiple images in the same request:

 ```python
 # Prepare local images